jerrodrs/sorty.js/README.md

 start_column tells sorty what column to sort on launch.
 It accepts an integer which represents the column number, "1" for column 1 etc. Default is 1.

+`<table border="1" class="sorty" theme="">`

+There are 4 built in colour schemes to choose from if you don't wanna style it yourself.
+Gray, green, red, or blue are valid values.

 ###Current Features:

 *	Single Column Ascending/Descending Sorting